bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	pagebrowser.insertBelow     boolean     You don´t need this.
 0
 	pagebrowser.maximumNum...   integer     You don´t need this.
 50
-	overrideFlexformSettings... string      Fields that should be overwritten if empty.    startPageUid,... typeNum                     integer     Type of the AJAX-call.
+	overrideFlexformSettings... string      Fields that should be overwritten if empty.    startPageUid,... debug                       boolean     Show debug data at the page.
+0 typeNum                     integer     Type of the AJAX-call.
 Don´t change it.
 190675
 	=========================== =========== ============================================== ====================